openeuropa/oe_editorial/modules/oe_editorial_entity_version/README.md

 Each of these configurations can be changed under the Workflow settings.

-The module overrides the core NodeRevisionRevertForm in order to ensure during revision revert following:
+The module overrides the core NodeRevisionRevertForm in order to ensure that during a revision revert, the following takes place:
 - Version numbers are correctly updated following the rules of the corporate workflow
-- The next version becomes Draft
+- The newly created revision gets always the Draft state
 - The moderation log message indicates: "Version x.x.x has been restored by userX"